Home

 By the time school drop-off is done, she's often been up for hours.
 From there, it's work, phone calls, appointments and back into the afternoon routine as soon as she gets home.

 "It's a long day," she says.
-"But it's all we have known."
+"But that's all we have known."

 The part nobody warns you about

 When her boys were first accepted into the NDIS, she went in thinking clear needs would speak for themselves.
-They didn't.

 "No one warned me how much you'd have to advocate.
 How hard you'd have to push.
 Or how vulnerable you must be, having to describe your own child's most challenging days to strangers."